 Hurricane Andrew caused more than $20 billion in damage just south of the Miami-Dade area in 1992.

-In May 2010, construction began on a major Port of Miami infrastructure project known as the Port of Miami Tunnel, with a total estimated cost of one billion US dollars and an estimated 2014 completion date.
+In May 2010, construction began on a major Port of Miami infrastructure project known as the Port of Miami Tunnel, with a total estimated cost of one billion US dollars.
+It opened August 2014.

 The city of Miami is located